binary-pumpkin/schoolsources/README.md

 # School Sources
-a group of helpful things for school and other random shit all localized into one page!
+A group of helpful things for school and other random shit all localized into one page!

 **DISCLAMER**